 Fender and PRS are two of the most popular guitar brands in the world.
 Fender has a long history of innovation and quality.
 PRS hasn’t been around quite as long, but has some great guitar offerings.
 Ultimately, both have achieved a lot of success.

-Fender has been making guitars for over 70 years now, and its Stratocaster is one of the most iconic instruments in rock ‘n’ roll history.
-PRS Guitars was founded in 1985 by Paul Reed Smith with the aim to make high-quality instruments that are better than what’s on the market.
+Fender has been making guitars for over 70 years now!
+Its Stratocaster is one of the most iconic instruments in rock ‘n’ roll history.
+PRS Guitars was founded in 1985 by Paul Reed Smith.
+All with the aim to make high-quality instruments that are better than what’s on the market.

-Generally, Fender guitars have simpler designs and are better for producing bright, low gain tones.
-In contrast, PRS guitars offer more advanced designs and are better for producing warmer tones, especially when using distortion or high gain.
+Fender guitars have simpler designs and are better for producing bright, low-gain tones.
+PRS guitars offer more advanced designs and are better for producing warmer tones.
+Especially when using distortion or high gain.

 History of Fender and PRS Guitars

 Fender started as a small company in 1946.
-Leo Fender, who had previously designed radio sets and electric amplifiers, decided to get into the guitar business after receiving requests from local musicians looking for an affordable option to expensive hollow-body guitars.
+Leo Fender had previously designed radio sets and electric amplifiers.
+But he decided to get into the guitar business after receiving requests from local musicians.
+Players looking for an affordable option to expensive hollow-body guitars.

 Leo soon produced his first solid-body guitar, known as the Telecaster.
 The popularity of the Telecaster led to other models such as the Stratocaster being added to their lineup.
-Although these guitars typically cost more than their competitors, they became very popular among professional players due to their unique sound and build quality.
+These guitars typically cost more than their competitors.
+But they became very popular among professional players.
+This was due to their unique sound and build quality.

-The Stratocaster was first introduced in 1954 as Fender’s top-of-the-line guitar, available in a non-tremolo and a tremolo version.
-Thanks to its impressive versatility and comfort, the Strat quickly became popular with musicians of all styles.
+The Stratocaster was first introduced in 1954.
+It was Fender’s top-of-the-line guitar, available in a non-tremolo and a tremolo version.
+Thanks to its impressive versatility and comfort, the Strat quickly became popular.
+And this was with musicians of all styles!

-Paul Reed Smith founded his own guitar company in 1985, hoping to capitalize on a weakening market share at Fender and Gibson due to more competitors entering the industry.
-Paul Reed Smith visited retailers directly to build up pre-orders for the company’s guitars.
+Paul Reed Smith founded his own guitar company in 1985.
+His hope was to capitalize on a weakening market share at Fender and Gibson.
+This was due to more competitors entering the industry.
+Paul Reed Smith visited retailers directly to build up pre-orders for his guitars.
 In 1985, Warren Esani invested in PRS Guitars, and the company moved into its first factory.

 PRS produces about 1,100 guitars per month in its Maryland factory.
 The company imports another 2,500 SE models from Korea.
 PRS has a well-established reputation for high-quality guitars.
-It intentionally designs its guitars to combine features of two iconic legends on the planet: the Les Paul and the Stratocaster.
+It intentionally designs its guitars to combine features of two iconic legends.
+The Les Paul and the Stratocaster.

-John Mayer, a longtime Stratocaster enthusiast, collaborated with PRS to create the Silver Sky guitar modeled after the Fender version.
+John Mayer, a longtime Stratocaster enthusiast, collaborated with PRS.
+This was to create the Silver Sky guitar modeled after the Fender version.
 Aside from the headstock and bird inlays on the fretboard, it’s hard to tell them apart.

 Differences Between Fender vs PRS Guitars